-A “triumphant” (The New York Times) memoir from beloved comedian Todd Glass about his decision at age forty-eight to finally live openly as a gay man, and the support from his illustrious collection of comedy pals, from Louis CK to Sarah Silverman.
+A “triumphant” (The New York Times) memoir from beloved comedian Todd Glass about his decision at age forty-eight to finally live openly as a gay man, and the support from his illustrious collection of comedy pals.

 As Todd Glass tells it, growing up in a Philadelphia suburb in the 1970s was an easy life.
 Well, easy as long as you didn’t have dyslexia or ADD, or were a Jew.
 And once you added gay into the mix, life became more difficult.
 So Todd decided to hide the gay part, no matter how comic, tragic, or comically tragic the results.